obrignoni/obrignoni.github.io/src/content/new-blog-built-with-astro.md

     ~ astro.build
 </ImageQuote>

-We live in a time were there are so many great options.
+There are so many great options.
 I considered some of the well known tools like Jekyll, Hugo, Next.js.
 I recently became aware of Astro and I decided to go with it for the following reasons.

 ### 1. Use JavaScript.
 Ship with less of it.